hwedwards/ASClinic/docs/software/software_installation_manual.rst

 Compile the ASClinic ROS package
 ********************************

-To compile the asclinic ROS Package, first change directory to the :code:`catkin_ws` directory, where :code:`ws` stands for workspace:
+To compile the ASClinic ROS Package, first change directory to the :code:`catkin_ws` directory, where :code:`ws` stands for workspace:

 .. code-block::